Henzgo/Henzgo/README.md

 <h3 align="center">A Computer Science Student at ZHAW</h3>

 <div align="center">
-  🔭 I’m currently in the fifth semester
+  🔭 I’m currently in the sixth semester

   🌱 I’m currently learning **OpenGL in C++**